joel515/CourseProject/README.md

 `-th`, `--threshold`

-[Float, default=0.1] Mean global view probability threshold for convergence.
-The warm-up iterations will run until the mean probability for all of the global views fall below this value.
+[Float, default=0.1] Mean global view probability threshold for warm-up convergence.
+The warm-up iterations will run until the mean probability for all of the global views falls below this value.

 `-wi`, `--warmup_iter`

-[Integer, default=25] Maximum number of warm-up iterations per run.
+[Integer, default=25] Maximum number of warm-up E-M iterations per run.
 It is possible for the mean global view probability to converge higher than the supplied threshold.
 In this case, a maximum number of iterations is specified to kill that warm-up run.
 This starting point will be discarded.

+`-t`, `--topics`

+[Integer, default=10] Number of global topics/themes to extract.

+`-i`, `--iterations`

+[Integer, default=1000] Maximum number of E-M iterations if mixture model convergence cannot be obtained.

+`-e`, `--epsilon`

+[Float, default=0.001] Minimum log-likelihood estimate error for convergence.
+E-M convergence occurs when the difference between the prior log-likelihood estimate and the current log-likelihood estimate falls below this value.

+### Flag Arguments ###
+`-s`, `--save`

+If specified, will save out the Corpus object containing the vocabulary and final matrix values as a pickled file upon E-M completion.
+This pickled file can be extracted later for further examination.

+#### Preprocessor Flags ####
+By default, the code will preprocess the vocabulary by performing a lower-case transformation, stopword removal, and Porter word stemming.
+The code will also automatically remove any non-ASCII characters, numbers, and any punctuation except `-`.
+The following flags can be used to override this automation.

+`-noASCII`, `--noASCII`

+Switch off non-ASCII character removal.

+`-noLC`, `--noLC`

+Switch off lower-case transformation.

+`-noPUNC`, `--noPUNC`

+Switch off punctuation removal.

+`-noNUM`, `--noNUM`

+Switch off number removal.

+`-noSTEM`, `--noSTEM`

+Switch off Porter word stemming (uses the `PorterStemmer` functionality from the `nltk.stem` library).

+`-noSTOP`, `--noSTOP`

+Switch off stopword removal (uses the English `stopwords` list from the `nltk.corpus` library).